want BSD-like date -r option

 No opinion on adding this to illumos, just pointing out however it's done it will be incompatible with another common OS.

-Updated by Joshua M. Clulow over 6 years ago
+Updated by Joshua M. Clulow about 7 years ago

 Mac OS X, at least in Yosemite (10.10.2), includes a FreeBSD-compatible -r flag.

 $ uname -a Darwin leftbook.local 14.1.0 Darwin Kernel Version 14.1.0: Mon Dec 22 23:10:38 PST 2014; root:xnu-2782.10.72~2/RELEASE_X86_64 x86_64 $ date -r 0 Wed 31 Dec 1969 16:00:00 PST $ date -r 1000000000 Sat 8 Sep 2001 18:46:40 PDT

 Updated by Robert Mustacchi over 2 years ago